Bjornhona/graphics-by-asa/README.md

-# GRAPHICS BY ÅSA - My Personal Portfolio - Graphics for Your Business
+# GRAPHICS BY ÅSA - My Personal Portfolio - Elegant Web Experiences for Modern Brands

 This project showcases my past and present projects, giving a good understanding of my development from a well experienced UX/UI Designer and then evolving into a Senior Frontend Developer.
 Here you can find my resume to download and some shared experiences in my personal blog.
 Feel free to contact me using my contact form.
 I created this homepage in Javascript with React framework.
 Styling in plain SCSS and of course all graphics are my own.